 In the inevitable event that you get a rejection letter from a publisher, you should, in the vast majority of cases, not take it personally.

 Rejection is hard.
-But as a writer, you must learn to be serene when you open and read the contents of the too-thin SASE you’ve just gotten back in the mail.
+But as a writer, you must learn to be serene when you open and read the contents of the too-thin SASE you’ve just gotten back in the mail or the abbreviated response you found in your email inbox.

 You should never, ever reply to a rejection, unless it’s to send the editor another piece at his or her request.